Tutorial - Recording Computer Playback on Windows

 From Audacity Manual

-- On Windows XP and 2000, Audacity relies on your computer sound device providing an input for recording computer playback, typically called "Stereo Mix" or "What U Hear".
+- On Windows XP, Audacity relies on your computer sound device providing an input for recording computer playback, typically called "Stereo Mix" or "What U Hear".
 This input can be chosen in Audacity's Device Toolbar.
 If there is no such input, you can use other methods such as a loopback cable as described below.

 - On Windows Vista, Windows 7 or Windows 8, sound devices often lack a "Stereo Mix" or similar input, or it must be specially enabled in the Windows "Sound" Control Panel.
 On these operating systems, you can also choose Windows WASAPI host and the "(loopback)" input choice in Device Toolbar.
 This will record computer playback even if the computer sound device lacks its own input to do this.